Interplay between Markovianity and Progressive Quenching: PQ in Markovian models

-We consider a system with $N$ degrees of freedom denoted by $ \{x_1, x_2, \dots, x_N \} $.
+Slightly more generally, we consider a system with $N$ degrees of freedom denoted by $ \{x_1, x_2, \dots, x_N \} $.
 The set of possible values of $x_i$ is denoted by $A_i$.
-For example, $A_i= \{-1,1 \}$ for an Ising spin $s_i$.
-The state space $A$ then reads $A \equiv \bigotimes_{i=1}^N A_i.$ Any state $\alpha \in A$ can then be described by a set of degrees of freedom, $ \{x_1, x_2, \dots, x_N \}.$ Inversely any variable $x_i$ is the function of the state, $x_i(\alpha).$ The transition network in $A$ is such that (i) if we exclude the simultaneous change of more than one variable, the topology of transition edges is hyper-rectangle, and (ii) if any one variable, e.g. $x_i,$ is quenched, the network is divided into two groups, losing the ergodicity. {Fig \ref{fig:PQ-in-TN}(b) illustrates (i) and (ii), where an initial TN graph is divided into non-connected subgraphs. }
+For example, $A_i= \{-1,1 \}$ for an Ising spin $s_i$ and we define $M_T:=\sum_{i=1}^T A_i$ when the first $T$ degrees of freedom are quenched.
+The state space $A$ then reads $A \equiv \bigotimes_{i=1}^N A_i.$ Any state $\alpha \in A$ can then be described by a set of degrees of freedom, $ \{x_1, x_2, \dots, x_N \}.$ Inversely, any variable $x_i$ is the function of the state, $x_i(\alpha).$ The transition network in $A$ is such that (i) if we exclude the simultaneous change of more than one variable, the topology of transition edges before quenching is hyper-rectangle, and (ii) if any one variable, e.g. $x_i,$ is quenched, the network is divided into two groups, losing the ergodicity.
+Fig \ref{fig:PQ-in-TN}(b) illustrates (i) and (ii) for three spins ($N=3$), where an initial TN graph is divided into non-connected subgraphs.

 Let $\bm{\mathcal{R}}$ be the rate matrix of the master equation for the network on $A$:

 and let $\vec{P}^\mathrm{st}$ be the steady state distribution; ${\bm{\mathcal{R}}}\vec{P}^\mathrm{st} = \vec{0}.$ We also introduce the net probability current from $\alpha$ to $\alpha'$ through